 How to Integrate Blockchain Into Your Existing App (Without Starting Over)

-I've watched dozens of companies try to "go blockchain."
-Most of them fail.
-Not because blockchain is bad technology, but because they approach it like a religion instead of a tool.
+Most companies that try to "go blockchain" fail.
+The technology is fine.
+The problem is they treat it like a religion instead of a tool.

-They rip out their entire backend.
-They rewrite perfectly good databases as on-chain storage.
-They spend six months and a quarter million dollars building something that could have been a weekend integration.
+They rip out the whole backend.
+They rewrite a good database as on-chain storage.
+They spend six months and a quarter million dollars on something that could have been a weekend job.

 Why Most Blockchain Integrations Fail